-A letter of introduction signed by an authorized representative of the Agency (limited to three pages) that provides an executive summary of the Agency's experience relevant to the scope of work described in this RFQ.
-This summary must also highlight why the Agency is best suited to provide the community engagement desired by the City.
+A letter of introduction signed by an authorized representative of the Agency (limited to three pages) that provides an executive summary of the Agency's experience relevant to the scope of work as described in this RFQ.
+This summary must also highlight why the Agency is best suited be the Project Partner for projects 16 and 17.